-Similar to the above scenario, there are several reasons why your computer may freeze when you connect an external hard drive, it could be bad sectors on the drive or malware or virus attacks which can cause your Seagate external hard drive to freeze your computer.
+Similar to the above scenario, there are several reasons why external hard drive freezes computer or hard drive crash.
+It could be bad sectors on the drive or malware or virus attacks which can cause these issues.
 This article will provide you with simple and effective methods to fix any freezing that may occur when you connect an external hard drive to your PC.

 The purpose of running a full system scan is to get rid of malicious threats caused by malware and viruses.
 The presence of malware and viruses will make Seagate external hard drive to freeze your computer.